mirzawaqasahmed/f5-big-iq-lab/docs/class02/module1/lab1.rst

 all the required information related to a VMWare environment (in regards to Using ``Service Scaling Group``)

+.. note:: **[New 6.0.1]** The Provider selection has been moved to Template Properties section in the device template.

 .. image:: ../pictures/module1/img_module1_lab1_2.png
   :align: center
   :scale: 50%